OrenKogan/goldenRoute/README.md

  	we are serching for T
 	our known parameters are =>
  		V - speed of friendly flight
-   		U - speed of missile
+   		U - speed of enemy missile
-	 	fX, fY  - coordinates of freindly flight mX, mY - coordinates of missile
-	 	trueDiraction - the angle of the flight from the north/ angle from the y axis to flight path
+	 	fX, fY  - coordinates of freindly flight mX, mY - coordinates of enemy missile trueDiraction - the angle of the flight from the north/ angle from the y axis to flight path

 	to find the time we will compare the equsions for the contact point of the missile and the flight